DG-98/project-2-pitches/project-pitch.md

 # MVP Goals
 - The ability to search games and view relevant info related to the game
 - The ability to favorite games and view your favorites
-- The ability to favorite game developers and also view that list
+- The ability to add comments to games.
-- The ability to remove games and developers from their respective lists.
+- The ability to edit and remove comments you've made.

 # Stretch Goals
 - Links to outside sites like the steam or playstation site for games